 Babbel courses use text, pictures, and audio in their lessons.
 Quiz questions can take the form of multiple choice, matching, or fill in the bank exercies.

-Unlike Rosetta Stone, Babbel provides explanations and translations in English throughout their lessons.
+When comparing Babbel vs Rosetta Stone it's important to point out that Babbel provides explanations and translations in English throughout their lessons.

 Is good for learning the basics